 - 1. Read this manual thoroughly before attempting to install the adapter in your system. - 2.
 When calling for technical assistance, please have your user manual and current adapter settings.
 If possible, please have the adapter connected in a computer ready to run diagnostics. - 3.
-Sealevel Systems provides an FAQ section on its web site.
-Please refer to this for many commonly asked questions.
-This section can be found at http://www.sealevel.com/faq.htm. - 4.
-Visit Sealevel's website at www.sealevel.com for the latest software updates and newest manuals. - 5.
-Technical support is available Monday through Friday from 8:00 a.m. to 5:00 p.m.
+Sealevel Systems maintains a home page on the Internet.
+Our home page address is www.sealevel.com.
+The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page. - 4.
+Technical support is available Monday thru Friday from 8:00 a.m. to 5:00 p.m.
 Eastern time.
 Technical support can be reached at (864) 843-4343.